Fraction calculator

 One and five sixths is eleven sixths. - Subtract: 11/6 - 2/3 = 11/6 - 2 · 2/3 · 2 = 11/6 - 4/6 = 11 - 4/6 = 7/6

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(6, 3) = 6.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 6 × 3 = 18.
 In the following intermediate step, it cannot further simplify the fraction result by canceling.

-In other words - eleven sixths minus two thirds is seven sixths.
+In other words, eleven sixths minus two thirds equals seven sixths.

 Rules for expressions with fractions: